masasilva/Install-Office/README.md

   .\Download.ps1 -Branch ProPlus2024Volume -Channel PerpetualVL2024 -Components Excel, OneDrive, PowerPoint, Word .\Download.ps1 -Branch O365ProPlusRetail -Channel Current -Components Excel, OneDrive, Outlook, PowerPoint, Teams, Word
   ```

+  * There won't be any messages in console while Office is being downloaded;
+  * When Office is downloaded you can find a new `Office` folder in script folder.

 * Run `.\Install.ps1` from context menu to install Office you downloaded;